Klrfl/personal-site/src/content/journal/i-went-to-fight-with-an-html-input-field.md

 about the array part from [this blog post](https://mattstauffer.com/blog/a-little-trick-for-grouping-fields-in-an-html-form/) Big thanks, Matt Staufer.
-If you don't understand how the input transforms into an array in the backend, which is crucial for understanding what I mean below, I recommend reading the post first.
+If you don't understand how the input transforms into an array in the backend, which is crucial for understanding what I did here, I recommend reading the post first.

 On the backend, we can just loop through the `images` array and check whether